 So far, our personas only include a few attributes and behaviors.
 Age and location are included in many personas, but these are only the start.
-Access to healthcare, business ownership, citizenship status, country of origin, device ownership, disability, education, employment status, ethnicity/race, gender, gender identity, gun ownership, home ownership, income, languages spoken, languages spoken in the household, marital status, military service, number of children, number of siblings, pet ownership, political party affiliation, religious denomination, religious service attendance, sexual preference, shopping habits, social networking usage, technical aptitudes, trust in government, union membership, and vehicle ownership, to name just a few.
+Access to healthcare, business ownership, citizenship status, country of origin, device ownership, disability, education, employment status, ethnicity/race, sex, gender identity, gun ownership, home ownership, income, languages spoken, languages spoken in the household, marital status, military service, number of children, number of siblings, pet ownership, political party affiliation, religious denomination, religious service attendance, sexual preference, shopping habits, social networking usage, technical aptitudes, trust in government, union membership, and vehicle ownership, to name just a few.
 If episodes of The Dating Game had covered such an exhaustive list of data, they wouldn’t have ended with so many surprises.

 Exaggeration and accuracy

 If you’ve ever joined an online dating service, you’ve experienced the process of creating a persona.
 It was your dating bio.
-In it, you likely described a few of your attributes: your age, your height, an optimistic approximation of your weight.
+In it, you likely described a few of your attributes: your age, your height, and an optimistic approximation of your weight.
 You ran a spell check.
 You uploaded the best picture of yourself.
 You probably also described several of your behaviors: what you do in the morning, during the day, and at night.

 Now imagine the bio you would write if you weren’t limited by reality.
 You recite poetry in the morning.
 You work as a runway model during the day.
 You map the stars at night.
 You are your ideal age.
 You are the perfect height and weight.
 You are exactly as you wish to be.
 It is a fun exercise to do, but perhaps not one backed by evidence.

 You may enjoy poetry but only read it a few times a year.
 Your modeling career is limited to posing in the bathroom mirror.
-You can peer into the night sky and find the Big Dipper — or was that the little one?
+You can peer into the night sky and find the Big Dipper—or was that the little one?
 Reality has a way of making us all remarkably average.
 This is our real bio; this is our persona.

-Because software creators may use personas to support their work, attributes and behaviors are sometimes inadvertently — or intentionally — exaggerated to make personas appear more attractive.
+Because software creators may use personas to support their work, attributes and behaviors are sometimes inadvertently—or intentionally—exaggerated to make personas appear more attractive.
 Incomes are increased.
 Ages are adjusted.
 Engagement is elevated.
 Interest is enhanced.
 Once historical personas inflate into aspirational ones.
 After all, who wouldn’t want to be a runway model that moonlights as an astrophysicist?
 However, we should avoid such exaggerations, not only because such personas are often inaccurate, but also because this inaccuracy bleeds into the resulting design of the software products we build.

 A common exaggeration is people’s interest in a new product.
 It often manifests itself in the extraordinary time and effort they will commit to a product that offers them no immediate value.
 For example, the belief that people inherently want to explore websites.
 They don’t.
 The default position toward most websites in a person’s mind is apathy.
 A person is often no more likely to explore a website than they are to explore a dark room.
 You need to shed a bit of light on something or else people simply close the door and walk away.
 Personas should reflect apathy as much as they reflect interest, because only then can we accurately estimate how to change these default positions into more beneficial behaviors.
 If we exaggerate, we will never design solutions that accurately meet users’ needs.
 We need to know where people stand before we guide them somewhere else.